blaa/DataStalker/README.md

 DataStalker
 ============

 Project status: Basic setups work.
+I use it for presence detection in home made alarm system.

 Conceptually this project is based on the WifiStalker but is simplified according to the "Unix philosophy" - do one thing and do it well.

 - Gather packets from one of few sources (802.11 monitoring, ethernet packet sniffing),
-- decorate them with metadata,
+- Decorate them with metadata,
 - store for analysis in one or many databases.